kubernetes-sigs/lws/keps/766-DisaggregatedSet/README.md

 #### Reconcile ordering and completion

 One plan may contain both an old-side drain and new-side growth.
-The executor applies the floor-safe old drain first and then grows the new revision, so the two API updates cannot create a transient surge violation.
-If readiness or capacity prevents either mutation, the controller requeues rather than mistaking the no-op for completion.
+Before returning the step, the planner limits old targets using committed Ready capacity and limits new targets using the surge and pending-readiness ceilings.
+It reapplies the coordination window after independent limits trim role targets.
+The executor then applies the floor-safe old drain before growing the new revision, so the two API updates cannot create a transient surge violation.
+If the bounded plan is a no-op, the controller requeues rather than mistaking the no-op for completion.

 Interrupted rollouts drain old revisions newest first.
 A revision is retired as soon as all of its role Specs are zero; stale status from its terminating pods neither blocks the next older revision nor contributes availability.